Zero-Pointer/Self-Evolution/README.md

 `--use_vllm`: Use the vllm framework to accelerate inference
 `--batch_size`: The size of data chunks
 `--worker_number`: The maximum number of threads
-`--infer_gpu 1`: The number of GPUs used during the inference phase
+`--infer_gpu`: The number of GPUs used during the inference phase
 `--cuda_device`: The GPU identifier used during the model training phase

 ## Data Format